atornel/Aduct/docs/_build/html/_sources/guide/introduction.rst.txt

 Introduction
 ============

-Quanta Tool Kit (Qtk) is a toolkit to design graphical applications that can be dynamically changed with a little work as possible.
-It is designed by inheriting objects provided by `Gtk <http://www.gtk.org>`__ and thus by following principles of Qtk with Gtk, one can make powerful applications that are easy for a developer to develop, third-party person to improve and end user to use.
+Aduct is a toolkit to design graphical applications that can be dynamically changed with a little work as possible.
+It is designed by inheriting objects provided by `Gtk <http://www.gtk.org>`__ and thus by following principles of Aduct with Gtk, one can make powerful applications that are easy for a developer to develop, third-party person to improve and end user to use.